nashirj/create-vex-controller-documentation/README.md

 # Example of project that uses this script
 See [this github repository](https://github.com/smcrobotics/competition_bot_24_inch) for an example of all the above used in a PROS project.

+# Notes
+This script was tested on Ubuntu 18.04 and macOS Catalina 10.15.5.